SabrinaHuajy/SabrinaHuajy-Console-Finances/README.md

 # SabrinaHuajy-Console-Finances

-JavaScript code that analyzes the financial records of a company to calculate each of the following tasks using a dataset composed of arrays with two fields: Date and Profit/Losses.
+JavaScript code that analyses the financial records of a company to calculate each of the following tasks using a dataset composed of arrays with two fields: Date and Profit/Losses.

 The tasks are: